jordanebelanger/SwiftyBluetooth/README.md

 }

 ```
-Note that the callback closure can be called multiple times, but always start and finish with a callback containing a .ScanStarted and .ScanStopped result respectively.
-Your callback will be called with a .ScanResult for every unique peripheral found during the scan.
+Note that the callback closure can be called multiple times, but always start and finish with a callback containing a `.ScanStarted` and `.ScanStopped` result respectively.
+Your callback will be called with a `.ScanResult` for every unique peripheral found during the scan.

-### Reading from a Peripheral's service's characteristic
+### Reading from a peripheral's service's characteristic
-If you already know the characteristic and service UUIDs you want to read from, once you've found a Peripheral you can read from it right away like this:
+If you already know the characteristic and service UUIDs you want to read from, once you've found a peripheral you can read from it right away like this:

 ```swift
 peripheral.readCharacteristicValue(characteristicUUID: "2A29", serviceUUID: "180A") { (data, error) in
     // The read data is returned or an error if something went wrong }
 ```
-This will connect to the Peripheral if necessary and ensure the characteristic and service needed are discovered before reading from the characteristic matching characteristicUUID.
+This will connect to the peripheral if necessary and ensure the characteristic and service needed are discovered before reading from the characteristic matching `characteristicUUID`.

-If you have a reference to a CBCharacteristic, you can read using the characteristic directly:
+If you have a reference to a `CBCharacteristic`, you can read using the characteristic directly:
 ```swift
 peripheral.readCharacteristicValue(characteristic) { (data, error) in
     // The read data is returned or an error if something went wrong }
 ```
 ### Writing to a Peripheral's service's characteristic
-If you already know the characteristic and service UUIDs you want to write to, once you've found a Peripheral, you can write to its characteristics right away like this:
+If you already know the characteristic and service UUID you want to write to, once you've found a peripheral, you can write to that characteristic right away like this:
 ```swift
 let exampleBinaryData = String(0b1010).dataUsingEncoding(NSUTF8StringEncoding)!